p810/mysql-helper/readme.md

 });
 ```

-> **Note:** It's recommended that you specify your query's constraints in methods belonging to your mapper.
+> :bulb: **Note:** It's recommended that you specify your query's constraints in methods belonging to your mapper.
 Be careful not to run a CRUD method via the mapper without manipulating the query unless you have an absolute use case, otherwise you will end up with potentially large result sets or dangerous side effects.
 For example, `DefaultMapper::delete()` without any customization will delete *every* row in the table represented by your mapper.

 If you want to run a generic query against the `p810\MySQL\Connection`, you can pass it through `MapperInterface::query()` which has the same signature as `Connection::raw()`.